 - Sequencer – these modules can create patterns of notes and sounds.
 Below is a video of some of the sequencer options found on the Arturia MicroBrute synth ->

-Modular synths have made a massive comeback over recent years and these modules are available from lots of different synth makers.
+Modular synths have made a massive comeback over recent years.
+These modules are available from lots of different synth makers from all over the world.

 I definitely think it’s worth learning about the different parts of the synthesizer so you can answer that all-important question – how do synthesizers work?
-It then becomes much easier to get stuck into creating new and exciting synth sounds for your music productions.
+You will find it becomes much easier to get stuck into creating new and exciting synth sounds for your music productions.
 Coming up with these new sounds can be fun and can inspire whole new directions for your music.

 The synthesizer is one of the most important and influential instruments used in music creation, and if you can learn how to use them then you’ll be one step closer to creating amazing productions.